 APW was co-founded in 2005 by Dr. Laly Lichtenfeld and Charles Trout with a mission to create win-win solutions for people and wildlife in Tanzania.
 They built the organization’s regional headquarters—the Noloholo Environmental Center—on land that was donated by a local Maasai community.
 Together with their team of more than 100 Tanzanian program officers, educators, scientists, and community members, Lichtenfeld and Trout developed an extremely ambitious, multi-faceted, and strategic approach to conservation that is widely applicable in landscapes where people and wildlife interact.

-MEET OUR CO-FOUNDER AND EXECUTIVE DIRECTOR
+MEET OUR CO-FOUNDER AND CHIEF EXECUTIVE OFFICER

 At TEDx Jackson Hole, Dr. Laly Lichtenfeld describes her journey as a conservationist and the importance of finding the balance between people and nature.

 We believe that community conservation is most successful when driven by the needs and interests of local people.
 By respectfully integrating science and traditional knowledge, our programs benefit both people and wildlife.
 We currently partner with 22 communities in six conservation landscapes across northern Tanzania.

 In 2006, APW made history in Tanzania by becoming the first international nonprofit organization to receive land donated by a Maasai community.
 The Noloholo Environmental Center—which serves as the organization’s headquarters—was built just outside of the border of Tarangire National Park.
 Noloholo is the only center of its kind in the region and is an important resource for local communities, conservation organizations, and government authorities.
 Constructed using green design methods, the center’s 10-acre campus operates on 24-hour solar power and utilizes rainwater harvesting.